castle-games/castle-games/README.md

 - Install http://nsis.sourceforge.net
 - Open and build the 'ALL_BUILD.sln' file you will find deep inside 'megasource/build/'.
 - To run, run the generated love.exe with one argument -- the path to base/ under the ghost repo -- so eg. cd into ghost/base then do ../megasource/build/love/Release/love.exe .
 - To make a release build, run `./release.sh` in megasource.
-An installer will be created in megasource/build.
+An installer will be created at megasource/Castle.exe.

 ### Linux